tkishel/pe_tune/README.md

 ##### `--common`

-Extract common settings from per-node settings.
+Extract common settings from node-specific settings.

 A common setting is one with a value that is not unique to a specific node.